mariusz7/Swierszcz1/README.md

-# Swierszcz1
+# Firmware for weather balloon

-Firmware for weather balloon
+Firmware for AVR microcontroller measuring current temperature and sending it Morse encoded via radio channel to the ground station.